 Thousands in the United States are injured every year by defective consumer products.
 Almost any consumer item – from toys and appliances to tools and auto parts – can be defective and dangerous.

-Although many product-related injuries are not permanently disabling, far too often, catastrophic spinal cord injuries are the result of accidents caused by defective vehicles and vehicle parts.
+Our spinal cord injury lawyers know that although many product-related injuries are not permanently disabling, far too often, catastrophic spinal cord injuries are the result of accidents caused by defective vehicles and vehicle parts.

 Defective construction and industrial tools and equipment also cause accidents which lead to severe spinal cord injuries – and sometimes permanent disability.